Enterprise AI Architecture (EAA)

 Pillar 1 — AI Strategy

-Defines business intent, outcome prioritization, explicit non-automation zones, and risk tolerance boundaries.
+Defines business intent, outcome priorities, explicit non-automation boundaries, and acceptable risk tolerance.

-Formal modeling of workflows, decisions, and unit tasks before automation begins.
+Makes workflows, decisions, and unit tasks explicit before automation begins.

 Pillar 3 — Capability-First Development